Offshore Talk

 1. Low-Latency Server Infrastructure

-2. Horizontal Scaling & Load Balancing
+2. Horizontal Scaling and Load Balancing

 3. Caching Strategies